5 Simple Steps to Insure Your Fine Jewelry

 1. Protection Against Loss or Theft

-Having insurance offers a safety net against loss or theft, allowing you chance to replace it without the financial strain.
-Notably, claims for lost jewelry has increased by 15% in the last two years.
+Having insurance offers a safety net against loss or theft, allowing you the chance to replace it without the financial strain.
+Notably, claims for lost jewelry have increased by 15% in the last two years.

 2. Coverage for Damage